-- 1. Priorities from HIS Council- has the society identified a current or emergent need to a new guideline? - 2.
-Consider priorities from external bodies e.g. UKSHA, WHO etc- does current guidance need updating or review, is the profession in line with other international guidance, are there current or emergent priorities for guidance which have been identified at a national or international forum?

-- 3. Regular surveys of HIS members to identify emergent priorities- need for guidelines identified by the healthcare workers across the spectrum of primary, secondary and tertiary healthcare - 4.
+- 2. Priorities from external bodies e.g. UKSHA, WHO etc- does current guidance need updating or review, is the profession in line with other international guidance, are there current or emergent priorities for guidance which have been identified at a national or international forum? - 3.
+Regular surveys of HIS members to identify emergent priorities- need for guidelines identified by the healthcare workers across the spectrum of primary, secondary and tertiary healthcare - 4.
 Suggestions from trainees and the professional development programmes/committeesattention and priority will be given to the need for guidelines identified from medical, nursing and scientific trainees. - 5.
 Suggestions from the Research, Training and QI committees- priorities identified by the other committees in HIS